Ernest Rutherford and Nuclear Chemistry

 - X-ray diffraction

-These techniques allow nuclear chemists to identify and characterize the isotopes and elements present in a sample, as well as to determine the energy levels and other properties of atomic nuclei.
+These techniques enable nuclear chemists to identify and characterize isotopes and elements within a sample, and to determine energy levels and other properties of atomic nuclei.

-Nuclear chemistry has a wide range of applications, including:
+Nuclear chemistry boasts a wide array of applications, including:

 Conclusion